luminovang/documentation/running/error-controller.md

 ## Introduction

 The `ViewErrors` class allows you define and manage error-handling methods to customize how view errors are displayed.
-Error-handling methods for `404` error type that may occur during the execution of your application `web` or `api` views, provide a way to display meaningful error messages to users.
+Error-handling methods for `404` error type that may occur during the execution of your application routing or view rendering.
+This provide a way to display meaningful error messages to users.

 ***